Masking is optional at HUCC events, but strongly encouraged.

 Pastor and Organist Right of Refusal

 If using HUCC facilities, it is assumed you’ll be using the HUCC pastor and organist for your service.
 If you wish to make alternate arrangements, the pastor and organist have a right to refuse the request.
 If they agree, they have the right to request payment for the service even if you use an alternate officiant or organist.

 The following is a list of various fees for room usage and professional services of church staff.

 Use of Sanctuary $0 $ 500

 Use of Fellowship Hall $0 $ 350

 Use of Kitchen $0 $ 50

 (additional rehearsal @$50)

-Individual checks should be written out to pastors and organist by name.
+Individual checks should be written out to the pastor and organist by name.
 Checks for the use of the sanctuary and fellowship hall should be made out to “Henrietta United Church of Christ” and marked for “Church Use.”
 Check for use of the kitchen should be made out to “Women’s Fellowship.”
-Other arrangements, associated costs, suggested donations for receptions, or for musicians should be discussed with the pastor.
+Other arrangements, associated costs, suggested donations for receptions, or for musicians, should be discussed with the pastor.

 Pastor: The Rev. Martha Koenig Stone 585-490-7909